chr1st0scli/RainLisp/RainLisp/Docs/dotnet-integration.md

 Notice that the last evaluation result is taken into consideration which is expected to be a `StringDatum`, which effectively reflects the programming contract between the two systems.

+> Note that exception handling is omitted for brevity.

 ## Consecutive Calls